-In section \ref{Induced bosonic currents} we describe the background geometry and construct the positive frequency Wightman function for a massive charged scalar quantum field in dS spacetime in the presence of a cosmic string presenting a magnetic flux along its axis.
-Besides that, we consider that the $z$-axis along the string is compactified to a circle and carries an extra magnetic flux.
-By using the Wightman function we evaluate the renormalized vacuum current density induced by the magnetic fluxes and the compactification.
+In section \ref{Wightman} we describe the background geometry and construct the positive frequency Wightman function for a massive charged scalar quantum field in dS spacetime in the presence of a cosmic string presenting a magnetic flux along its axis.
+Moreover, we consider that the $z$-axis along the string is compactified to a circle and carries an extra magnetic flux.
+By using the Wightman function, in section \ref{current}, we evaluate the renormalized vacuum current density induced by the magnetic fluxes and the compactification.
 The only nonzero components of the current densities correspond to the azimuthal and axial ones.
 These quantities are investigated in sections \ref{azimuthal} and \ref{axial}.
-The most relevant conclusions of our study are summarized in section \ref{conclusion}.
-We also dedicate an Appendix to provide some important expressions used for the development of our study for the induced current densities.
-We consider natural units $G=\hbar =c=1$ throughout the paper.
+The most relevant conclusions of the paper are summarized in section \ref{conclusion}.
+We have also dedicated an Appendix to provide some important expressions used for the development of our study for the induced current densities.
+Throughout the paper we use natural units $G=\hbar =c=1$.